-Since 1993, the Tri-County Lodging Association has purchased millions of dollars of advertising in magazines, newspapers, internet web sites, television, radio and billboards throughout mid America in our primary markets.
+Since 1993, the Tri-County Lodging Association has purchased millions of dollars of advertising in magazines, newspapers, internet web sites, television, radio and billboards throughout mid America in their primary markets.
 According to our visitor surveys, most of our overnight visitors reside in Illinois, Missouri, Iowa, Nebraska, Kansas and Indiana.
 TCLA also uses the funds to sponsor special events and festivals that attract visitors to the Lake.
 TCLA provides start up funding for new events and festivals in hopes that the event or festival will sustain itself financially in two or three years.
 Special events and festivals are major reasons why our visitors choose our area over other resort destinations.
-TCLA also supports two group, convention and reunion sales managers, one in the St. Louis marketplace and one in the Kansas City marketplace, both responsible for bringing in new group, convention and reunion business to the Lake of the Ozarks each year.
+TCLA also supports two group, convention and reunion sales managers, both responsible for bringing in new group, convention and reunion business to the Lake of the Ozarks each year.
 TCLA also contracts with a professional Public Relations Firm that writes numerous press releases and contacts editors of major publications to encourage them to write stories about the Lake of the Ozarks.
 Statistically, when an editor writes about your destination, it’s four times more impactful than placing a paid advertisement.
 TCLA continues to initiate research programs that assures the most efficient use of every advertising dollar received.